mahmoudRiad22/Learning_FullStack_By_instr.Islam/README.md

         <!-- Lec 1 summary:
                 1- the title tag to change the title of the page.
                 2- the headline tags to put headlines, only use the h1 tag one for the SEO item.
-                3- the paragraph tags "p" "span".
+                3- the paragraph tags "p" and "span".
                 4- the button tag "button".
                 5- HTML is to create things CSS is to stylish it.
         -->